 Touch the LCD monitor with two fingers.
-When you swipe two fingers to the left or right, you can jump through images with the method set in [Image jump wl [] under the [2] tab.
+When you swipe two fingers to the left or right, you can jump through images with the method set in [Image jump w/ △ and a lumber the [▶2] tab.

 Reducing Image (Index Display)